sergriabkin/emergency-dashboard/README.md

     "severityLevel": "medium"
   }
   ```

-- Access the H2 Database Console at `http://localhost:8080/h2-console`.
-Use the JDBC URL `jdbc:h2:mem:testdb`, with username `sa` and no password.

 - To view all incidents, send a GET request to `http://localhost:8080/incidents`.
 It will show all incidents from DB.
 Here is some typical response:

   ```json